HuMingLab/SnapHiC/readme.md

 To test SnapHiC, please download this sample dataset [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/input/Ecker/ODC_100.tar.gz) (1.2GB), which contains the contact files of 100 randomly selected oligodendrocytes from Lee et al study ([PMID: 31501549](https://pubmed.ncbi.nlm.nih.gov/31501549/), Ref: hg19).
 The final list of 6,249 loops can be downloaded from [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/output/Ecker/ODC_100/odc_100.postprocessed.summits.bedpe) (1.3MB).
 The complete subdirectory of output files for this sample dataset can be downloaded from [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/output/Ecker/ODC_100).

-After downloading this sample dataset, untar it to generate 100 contact files, each containing the contacts for one cell.
+After downloading this sample dataset [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/input/Ecker/ODC_100.tar.gz) (1.2GB), untar it to generate 100 contact files, each containing the contacts for one cell.
 Run-files for this sample dataset are in the *test_run_scripts* directory.
 You can set the input and output directories, load the required modules, and submit the run-files.

 <h3 id=recommendations-for-parallel-setting>6.
 Recommendations for parallel setting:</h3>